How GP workload is jeopardising patient safety

 Professor Clare Gerada

 GPs say radical measures are needed to curb demand.
-Walsall LMC chair Dr Uzma Ahmad says: ‘The Government has to change its stance from demand driven to disease driven, to make sure patients who are really unwell and complex get GP advice that we’re trained for.’
+Walsall LMC secretary Dr Uzma Ahmad says: ‘The Government has to change its stance from demand driven to disease driven, to make sure patients who are really unwell and complex get GP advice that we’re trained for.’

 Dr Ahmad says the Government can stop fuelling patient demand itself by ditching the promise of routine GP appointments at evenings and weekends: ‘If we can drive those funds towards daytime access, that will immediately relieve pressure on GPs.
 It’s been shown that extended access is not taken up.’